-Requests that cannot be fulfilled
+• Requests that cannot be fulfilled

-You should be aware that the right of access is limited to your own personal data and certain data is exempt from the right of access.
-This will include information which identifies other individuals (and parents need to be aware this may include their own children, in certain limited situations or information which is subject to legal privilege (for example, legal advice given to or sought by the school.
+You should be aware that UK GDPR rights (including the right of access) are limited to your own personal data, and certain data is exempt.
+This will include information which identifies other individuals (and parents need to be aware this may include their own children, in certain limited situations - please see further below - or information which is subject to legal privilege (for example legal advice given to or sought by the school, or documents prepared in connection with a legal action, or where a duty of confidence is owed by a legal adviser).

-The school is also not required to disclose any pupil examination scripts or other information consisting solely of pupil test answers, provide examination or other test marks ahead of any ordinary publication nor share any confidential reference given by the school itself for the purposes of the education, training or employment of any individual.
+The School is also not required to:

+- disclose any pupil examination scripts (or other information consisting solely of pupil test answers, potentially including in mock exam scripts or other types of exams / tests used to assess performance - although markers' comments may still be disclosable if they constitute pupil personal data); or - provide examination or other test marks ahead of their ordinary publication date, nor share any confidential reference held by the school that was (or will be) given for the purposes of the education, training, appointment or employment of any individual.

-You may have heard of the 'right to be forgotten'.
-However, we will sometimes have compelling reasons to refuse specific requests to - amend, delete, or stop processing your (or your child's) personal data, for example- a legal requirement or where it falls within a legitimate interest identified in this Privacy Notice.
+You may have heard of the "right to be forgotten".
+However, we will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your (or your child's) personal data: for example, a legal requirement, or where it falls within a proportionate legitimate interest identified in this Privacy Notice.
+Generally, if the School still considers the processing of the personal data to be reasonably necessary, it is entitled to continue.
 All such requests will be considered on their own merits.